Z-JAVAN/School_District_Analysis/README.md

 However, after updating all the information the ninth grade students of Thomas High School with Nans (Math and reading scores by grade
 Scores by school spending
 Scores by school size
-Scores by school type ) Analyzing it, we find that  Relacing  ninth-grade students' grades to NaN has really reduced the overall passing percentages and average scores of Thomas High School.
+Scores by school type ) Analyzing it, we find that  Relacing  ninth-grade students' grades to NaN has not really reduced the overall passing percentages and average scores of Thomas High School.